The Time Machine: History

 The story reflects Wells's own socialist political views, his view on life and abundance, and the contemporary angst about industrial relations.
 It is also influenced by Ray Lankester's theories about social degeneration and shares many elements with Edward Bulwer-Lytton's novel Vril, the Power of the Coming Race (1871).
-It is also thought that Wells' Eloi race shares many features with the works of other English socialists, most notably William Morris and his work News from Nowhere (1890), in which money is depicted as irrelevant and work is merely undertaken as a form of pleasure.
+It is also thought that Wells's Eloi race shares many features with the works of other English socialists, most notably William Morris and his work News from Nowhere (1890), in which money is depicted as irrelevant and work is undertaken merely as a form of pleasure.
 Other science fiction works of the period, including Edward Bellamy's novel Looking Backward: 2000–1887 (1888) and the later film Metropolis (1927), dealt with similar themes.
-In his later reassessment of the book, published as the 1931 preface to The Time Machine, Wells wrote that the text seemed to him "a very undergraduate performance to its now mature writer, as he looks over it once more", though he also claims that "the writer feels no remorse for this youthful effort".
-His preface also notes that the text has "lasted as long as the diamond-framed safety bicycle, which came in at about the date of its first publication", and is "assured it will outlive him", attesting to the power of the book.
+In his later reassessment of the book, published as the 1931 preface to The Time Machine, Wells wrote that the text has "lasted as long as the diamond-framed safety bicycle, which came in at about the date of its first publication", and is "assured it will outlive him", attesting to the power of the book.

-Based on Wells's personal experiences and childhood, the working class literally spent a lot of their time underground.
+Based on Wells's personal experiences and childhood, the working class spent a large portion of their time literally underground.
 His own family would spend most of their time in a dark basement kitchen when not being occupied in their father's shop.
 Later, his own mother would work as a housekeeper in a house with tunnels below, where the staff and servants lived in underground quarters.
 A medical journal published in 1905 would focus on these living quarters for servants in poorly ventilated dark basements.
 In his early teens, Wells became a draper's apprentice, having to work in a basement for hours on end.

 This work is an early example of the Dying Earth subgenre.
 The portion of the novella that sees the Time Traveller in a distant future where the sun is huge and red also places The Time Machine within the realm of eschatology; that is, the study of the end times, the end of the world, and the ultimate destiny of humankind.

 Holt, Rinehart & Winston re-published the book in 2000, paired with The War of the Worlds, and commissioned Michael Koelsch to illustrate a new cover art.